vulsdoc/vuls/docs/tutorial-remote-scan.md

 Vuls doesn't support SSH password authentication.
 So you have to use SSH key-based authentication.
 Create a keypair on the localhost then append the public key to authorized_keys on the remote host.
-If you need to use a key with password, please see [scan with ssh key with password](#scan-with-ssh-key-with-password)
+If you need to use a key with password, see the tips of [How to scan with SSH key with passphrase](tips.md#How-to-scan-with-SSH-key-with-passphrase)

 ### localhost